Cut Short

 Dylan Rossiter, Emerson '21

-Dylan Rossiter is the Publisher for Consumer Products at the State House News Service, where he manages advertising, events, and the company's flagship newsletter, MASSterList.
-He served as The Berkeley Beacon's Operations Managing Editor overseeing finance, institutional advancement, and newsroom administration from May 2019 to July 2021.
+Dylan Rossiter is the Director of Advertising and Events for the State House News Service, where he also serves as General Manager for the company's flagship newsletter, MASSterList.
+He served as The Berkeley Beacon's Operations Managing Editor, overseeing finance, institutional advancement, and newsroom administration from May 2019 to July 2021.
 He is the only known disabled managing editor in the history of The Beacon.
-During his first semester at Emerson,...
+During his first semester...

 The Berkeley Beacon • Copyright 2024 • FLEX WordPress Theme by SNOLog in